airyhq/airy/docs/docs/index.md

   independent contacts, conversations, and messages (see our [glossary](glossary.md) for formal definitions).

-- An [HTTP api](api/http.md) that allows to manage the data sets the platform handles.
+- An [HTTP API](api/http.md) that allows you to manage the data sets the platform handles.

 - A [webhook](api/webhook) integration server that allows to programmatically participate in conversations by sending messages.
-The webhook integration exposes events users can "listen" to and react programmatically.
+The webhook integration exposes events you can "listen" to and react programmatically.

-- A [WebSocket](api/websocket) server that allows to receive near real-time updates about the data flowing through the system.
+- A [WebSocket](api/websocket) server that allows you to receive near real-time updates about the data flowing through the system.

 ## Bootstrap the Airy Core Platform